 Figure \ref{fig:expclust} presents our results.
-Figure \ref{fig:expclust}(a) shows the plot for the \emph{mice-protein} dataset: the $95\%$ confidence interval, in addition to cost ratio, is shown.
+Figure \ref{fig:expclust}(a) shows the plot for the \emph{mice-protein} dataset: the $95\%$ confidence interval, in addition to cost ratio, is shown\footnote{It might come as a surprise that the cost ratio increases with increasing $k$, but this seems to be a transient phenomenon; at even higher values of $k$ we do observe that cost ratios collectively decrease.
+See Section \ref{appendix:derease_cost_ratio}, Appendix.}.
 Plots for other datasets are shown miniaturized - (b), (c), (d), (e) in the interest of space.
 The cost for k-means is shown for reference a blue horizontal line at $y=1$.
-Figure \ref{fig:expclust}(f) shows the \emph{mean ranks} of the various techniques (lower is better) across datasets and number of clusters (as described in Section \ref{sec:common_expt_setup}, trials are aggregated over), and its title shows the \emph{p-value}$=6.688 \times 10^{-6}$ of a \emph{Friedman test} conducted over \emph{the top three techniques}: we restrict the test to top candidates since otherwise it would be very easy to obtain a low/favorable score, due to the high cost ratios for CART.
+Figure \ref{fig:expclust}(f) shows the \emph{mean ranks} of the various techniques (lower is better) across datasets and number of clusters (as described in Section \ref{sec:common_expt_setup}, trials scores are averaged), and its title shows the \emph{p-value}$=6.688 \times 10^{-6}$ of a \emph{Friedman test} conducted over \emph{the top three techniques}: we restrict the test to top candidates since otherwise it would be very easy to obtain a low score favorable to us, due to the high cost ratios for CART.
 The low score indicates with high confidence that ExShallow, IMM and c\_CART do not produce the same outcomes.

 From the plot of mean ranks in Figure \ref{fig:expclust}(f), we observe that although CART performs quite poorly, the application of COAS drastically improves its performance, to the extent that it competes favorably with techniques like IMM and ExShallow; its mean rank places it between them.
 This is especially surprising given that it doesn't explicitly minimize the cost in Equation \ref{eqn:kmeans}.
-We also note the following \emph{p-values} from \emph{Wilcoxon signed-rank} \cite{wilcoxon} tests: \begin{itemize} \item CART vs c\_CART: $p=1.4783 \times 10^{-6}$.
+We also note the following \emph{p-values} from \emph{Wilcoxon signed-rank} tests: \begin{itemize} \item CART vs c\_CART: $p=1.4783 \times 10^{-6}$.
 The low value indicates that using COAS indeed significantly changes the accuracy of CART. \item IMM vs c\_CART: $p=0.0155$.
 The relatively high value indicates that the performance of c\_CART is competitive with IMM. \end{itemize}

 Here, both the Friedman and Wilcoxon tests are performed for combinations of datasets and $k$ - a ``pseudo-dataset'', as discussed in Section \ref{sec:common_expt_setup}.